PowerShell/PSResourceGet/help/Get-PSResourceRepository.md

 ```

 This example runs the command with the 'Name' parameter being set to a single wildcard character.
-So all the repositories registered for the current user are returned.
+So all the repositories registered on this machine are returned.

 ## PARAMETERS